-How To Design Your Packaging To Make Your Products Stand Out
+Designing Packaging That Makes Your Products Stand Out

 It’s what on the inside that matters!
-I believe you have heard this little piece of wisdom somewhere.
-But when it comes to designing your packaging you have to forget it.
+You’ve definitely heard this little piece of wisdom before.
+But when it comes to designing packaging you have to forget it.
 In this case what’s on the outside matters as much as what’s on the inside.

-- 81% of consumers have tried something new because packaging caught their eye
+- 81% of consumers have tried something new because the packaging caught their eye

 - 63% of consumers are compelled to buy a product due to packaging